islamicity24/AmazonCity/Mod 9/Guided Lab/Creating a Highly Available Environment.md

 The application servers can now receive traffic from the load balancer.
 This includes health checks that the load balancer performs automatically.

-Database security group
+##  Database security group
 You will now configure the database security group to only accept incoming traffic from the application servers.

-In the Security groups list, choose  Inventory-DB (and make sure that no other security groups are selected).
+72. In the Security groups list, choose  Inventory-DB (and make sure that no other security groups are selected).

 The existing rule permits traffic on port 3306 (used by MySQL) from any IP address within the VPC.
 This is a good rule, but security can be restricted further.

-In the Inbound rules tab, choose Edit inbound rules and configure these settings:
+73. In the Inbound rules tab, choose Edit inbound rules and configure these settings:

-Delete the existing rule.
+- Delete the existing rule.
-Choose Add rule.
+- Choose Add rule.
-For Type, choose MYSQL/Aurora
+- For Type, choose MYSQL/Aurora
-Choose the search box to the right of Custom
+- Choose the search box to the right of Custom
-Enter sg
+- Enter sg
-From the list that appears, select Inventory-App
+- From the list that appears, select Inventory-App
-Description: Traffic from application servers
+- Description: Traffic from application servers
-Choose Save rules
+- Choose Save rules
-You have now configured three-tier security.
+You have now configured _three-tier security_.
 Each element in the tier only accepts traffic from the tier above.

 In addition, the use of private subnets means that you have two security barriers between the internet and your application resources.
 This architecture follows the best practice of applying multiple layers of security.